TrevMcKendrick/blog/_posts/2013-05-21-how-to-attend-a-conference.md

 The next day I suddenly had a ton of emails waiting for me from all these big publishers.
 People’s answers all varied, between “I was still on vacation” to “I’ve still trying to get caught up from the conference.”
 Many even apologized!

 The point is, don’t freak out if they don’t respond initially.
 And definitely don’t pester them with a bunch of emails asking what happened.
-Be emotionally mature and wait.
+Be emotionally mature and wait it out.

 **Track your emails**
 For every contact in my Google Doc I also had a cell to keep track of where we were in the licensing process.